Explanation and definitions: Anticipatory bail order & anticipatory bailTop of Page

 In many cases the investigating officer does not try to arrest the parents of the husband at all.
 In some cases he decides to arrest them much after he decides to arrest the husband.
 Very often he decides to arrest them all together to save himself from a repeated headache cum paperwork situation.

-Sometimes the investigating officer will interrogate the accused persons after the filing of the FIR, and will thereafter decide whether or not any of them need to be arrested.
+Sometimes the investigating officer will interrogate the accused persons after the filing of the FIR, and will usually thereafter decide whether or not any of them need to be arrested.
+But the IO does not have any power to arrest if accused persons have obtained a favourable AB order.

 The amount of bail is decided by the judge.
 Sometimes the judge may order the accused to deposit cash bail.
 Sometimes he may ask for a fixed deposit voucher cum receipt to be deposited.
 Sometimes the judge may let the accused be released from custody simply on his own recognisance, which is to say without the payment of any money, and just on the basis of the respect which the accused is known to enjoy from members of society.
-This can happen if the accused has worked long in some respectable profession viz. teaching, medicine, armed forces, etc.
+Bail on recognisance is also called bail on furnishing personal bond, and this can happen if the accused has worked long in some respectable profession viz. teaching, medicine, armed forces, etc.

 Sometimes a judge may ask for a property to be kept as security for the bail.
 In case the accused does not appear before the court or any other place required by the judge or by the law, then the aforementioned property can be seized and sold by the court.
 This is a kind of foreclosure without any debt being taken.

 Many times it has been observed that poor people are not able to pay the bail amount.
 There have been cases where people have spent years together behind bars because of insufficiency of funds.
-The Supreme Court has ordered that such persons should be released on their personal bond, which is to say that no money should be charged from them.
-If somebody is unable to arrange bail money within one week of the bail order, then he or she is deemed indigent and he is set free without having to pay any money.
+The Supreme Court has ordered that such persons should be released on their personal bond, which (as mentioned above) is to say that no money should be charged from them.
+If somebody is unable to arrange bail money within one week of the bail order, then he or she is deemed indigent and by law he should be set free without having to pay any money, though more often than not such persons are not set free due to corruption in India.
 This provision does not normally apply to people who get anticipatory bail because anticipatory bail is invariably applied for by people who are neither bankrupt nor too poor to afford a lawyer.

 Three forms of the CrPC are generally used by the authorities in the immediate period after an accused person has been admitted to bail.
 These are:–